 6. Hill's Natural Fruity Crunchy Snacks Apples & Oatmeal

-- Flaxseed included: Supports healthy skin and coat Compared to soft or meat-heavy treats, this option prioritizes variety and texture.
-The tradeoff is that it may not appeal to dogs who prefer savory flavors.
+Compared to soft or meat-based treats, this product prioritizes fruit content and crunchiness.
+The tradeoff is that it may not appeal to dogs who prefer savory or meaty flavors.

 Buying Guide: How to Choose the Best Science Diet Dog Treats